 Liberal fluid intake keeps the urine diluted and promotes the excretion of uric acid.
 Furthermore, dilution of the urine reduces the risk of kidney stones.
 Drink at least 48 ounces of water each day.

 Cherries, hawthorn berries, blueberries, and other dark red-blue berries are rich sources of anthocyanidins and proanthocyanidins.
 Consuming one-half pound of fresh or canned cherries per day has been shown to be very effective in lowering uric acid levels and preventing attacks of gout.
-In addition to consuming anthocyanidin- and proanthocyanidin-rich berries, extracts of bilberry (Vaccinium myrtillus), grape seed (Vitis vinifera), or pine bark (Pinus maritima) can be used.
+In addition to consuming anthocyanidin- and proanthocyanidin-rich berries, extracts of cherries, bilberry (Vaccinium myrtillus), grape seed (Vitis vinifera), or pine bark (Pinus maritima) can be used.
 The typical dosage recommendation for these flavonoid rich extracts is 150 to 300 mg daily.

 What nutritional supplements should I take for Gout?

 Foundation Supplements.
 There are three products from Natural Factors that I think are critical in supporting good health:

 - MultiStart (age and gender specific multiple vitamin and mineral formulas).
 Follow label instructions.

 - Enriching Greens – a great tasting “greens drink” containing highly concentrated “greens” like chlorella, spirulina, wheat grass juice, barley grass juice, etc., and herbal extracts.
 Take one serving (one tablespoon) in 8 ounces of water daily.

 - RxOmega-3 Factors – A true pharmaceutical grade fish oil supplement.
 Take two capsules daily.